DesperatePeter/starsector-advanced-weapon-control/README.md

 ![Cover Image](imgs/agc.png "Cover Image")

-This is a utility mod, that allows you to set your (auto-fire) weapon groups to different modes.
+This is a utility mod that allows you to set your auto-fire weapon groups to different modes.
 For example, in PD-Only mode, weapons will ONLY fire at missiles and fighters, not at enemy ships.
 This is especially useful for e.g. Bust PD Lasers, to not waste charges to deal soft-flux to enemy shields.
 Check out the list of available modes below!

+Sections of this readme are roughly ordered by importance.
+For the most important stuff, stop after Settings.

 Note: If you don't have a markdown renderer handy, you can read the online version at
 <https://github.com/DesperatePeter/starsector-advanced-weapon-control/blob/master/README.md>